 The tent has less temperature control than the van.
 They can both get extremely hot and stuffy.
-People usually have air conditioners to deal with the heat in the van, and with ZERO BREEZE Mark 2, an air conditioner in the tent is not a difficult thing to do.
+People usually have air conditioners to deal with the heat in the van, and with ZERO BREEZE Mark 2, an air conditioner in the tent comes very much in handy.

 You need to choose a tent that will make you feel comfortable when you hang it in.

 Sleeping in a rooftop tent is a fun experience.
 It’s like relaxing in a tree house.
-You really want your family to be more in touch with nature, sleep under the stars and wake up to the song of birds.
+Give your family the gift of being more in touch with nature, sleep under the stars and wake up to the song of birds.

-However, in hot and humid summer camps, we can stand the heat during the day, but nighttime is harder when it comes to sleeping.
-Although adventure can be fun for us in pleasant weather, some families don’t want to go camping in hot weather.
-Who doesn’t want to stay in an air-conditioned, comfortable bedroom instead of uncomfortable camping?
-Can we have an air conditioner in the tent?
+However, in hot and humid summer camps, we can stand the heat during the day, but nighttime is harder to bare when it comes to sleeping.
+Although adventure can be fun for us in pleasant weather, some families would like the option of great AC during a camping trip.

 Why do tents get so hot?

 Tent usually doesn't have insulation.
 Tents capture heat easily because of the greenhouse effect.
 Tents trap warm air during the day.
-The sun can pass through the fabric of the tent and heat up the inside, but the hot air can't get out again.
-That's why your tent is more likely to be hot.
+The sun can pass through the fabric of the tent and heat up the inside, but the hot air can't get out again, making your tent very hot and bothersome.